The abilityNEWS Daily

 Time for Change: Young people with disability’s perspectives on discrimination

-By Children and Young People with Disability Australia
+by Children and Young People with Disability Australia

 Young people with disability shared their experiences of discrimination at a national forum on reforming disability discrimination laws.
 The event, hosted by CYDA and Families Australia, focused on priorities for modernising legal protections.